ietf/www.ietf.org/Guide to being effective in the IETF.md

 <br>

 ## <a id="introduction">Introduction</a>
 Participating in the IETF and having your views listened to and your contributions actively shaping the work is a very rewarding experience.
-Getting to that point means acquiring both knowledge of IETF processes and a small set of skills in IETF participation.
-What follows is a guide to that set of skills, a guide to being effective in the IETF.
+Getting to that point means acquiring knowledge of IETF processes and adopting a small set of helpful practices.
+What follows is a guide to that set of practices, a guide to being effective in the IETF.

 ## <a id="many-people">It takes many people with many different views to build a resilient protocol</a>
 The IETF has, for decades, successfully produced protocols that are resilient and performant at Internet scale and the core reason for this is because each protocol has been built by the combined efforts of many people with many different views scrutinising every aspect of the design until consensus is reached.
 Ideas brought to the IETF do not belong to individuals and may change shape beyond all recognition from conception to completion.
 To be effective in the IETF it is essential that you recognise this and embrace that way of working.